yananlong/DDI-FP-Graph/README.md

 - **Modern PyTorch Lightning workflows** live under [`PyTorch/`](PyTorch) with W&B integration and Bayesian sweeps, now using the unified `lightning.pytorch` API.
 - **TPU-ready TensorFlow GNN pipeline** under [`TPU/`](TPU) for converting the dataset and running on modern TPUs, updated for TensorFlow 2.15 and TF-GNN 1.0.3.
+- **Symmetric fingerprint fusion** for the baseline models on both PyTorch and TPU stacks, combining union/intersection/exclusive fingerprints and post-encoder interactions that remain invariant to swapping the drug order.
 - **Reproducible environments** via the provided [`pyproject.toml`](pyproject.toml) and [`Dockerfile`](Dockerfile).

 ## Quickstart